The Best Oral Health Tips for 2020 and Beyond

 You may not think of Greek yogurt as being good for your oral health, but the truth is it can be fantastic for you because of the large amount of calcium it contains.
 By having just one cup of yogurt a day you can ensure that you are getting the calcium you need for strong teeth.
 It also introduces good bacteria into the body that can help break down acids and other debris that may remain on your teeth and cause problems later.

-Carrots can reduce tooth decay and cavities; the trick is when to eat the carrots.
+Carrots can reduce tooth decay and cavities, thus improving oral health; the trick is when to eat the carrots.
 You should eat carrots at the end of a meal to help aid in saliva production.
 Saliva helps remove debris from your mouth so it can be digested in the body then removed with other toxins.
 Not only do carrots help with this at the beginning of the process, but the fiber in the carrots also helps move the toxins completely through the body.

 Herbs for Natural Dental Care

 Making the switch to natural care products is easy when you are talking about cleaning your home.
-It can be difficult when you look for dental-care products.
+It can be difficult when you look for dental-care products that can improve your oral health.
 Many people of discovered that herbs can be used as a natural alternative for dental care.
 When using herbs, make sure what you are using is natural, organic, and safe to swallow.
 If you are going for natural herbal dental care, here some options you should focus on and why they are good.

 Goldenseal is an herb that is native to North America.
 The problem is that it may be a bit difficult because it is listed as an endangered plant.
 Goldenseal, used primarily for its antibiotic qualities, is used to treat gum disease and gum pain.

 Peppermint is very easy to grow indoors and outdoors.
-It is a main ingredient for freshening your breath and can be used to make homemade mouthwashes.
+It is the main ingredient for freshening your breath and can be used to make homemade mouthwashes.
 If you use it in mouthwash, try to make a tincture first, then add it to your normal mouth rinse.
-This will make it more powerful because of the oils from the herbs.
+This will make it more powerful because of the oils from the herbs, which is an awesome way to improve your oral health.

 The great thing about plantain is that it is likely already in your own backyard.
 It may even find it on a nature trail while you are out and about.
 Plantain is a green leafy plant that is used for healing wounds.
 The best way to use it is to put the plant in a small container full of vodka.
 Place the bottle in a cool and dark place for at least 6 weeks.
 At the end of the 6-week period, strain the vodka and dispose of the leaves.
 Use the vodka as a mouth rinse or as a tincture that is applied directly to the source of the pain.